fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020-05-25-foxit_reader_10_null_deref.md

 # Overview

 A **NULL Pointer Dereference** can be triggered by opening a specially crafted PDF file using **Foxit Reader** version 10.0.0.35798.
 The issue was caused by an unchecked pointer in **FoxitReader!safe_vsnprintf** function.
-An attacker can trigger a read from address zero which could leads to a code execution or a denial of service.
+An attacker can trigger a read from address zero which could lead to a code execution or a denial of service.

 # Crash Analysis